COVER Protocol (COVER) Reaches Market Cap of $14.89 Million

 Buying and Selling COVER Protocol

-It is usually not possible to buy alternative cryptocurrencies such as COVER Protocol directly using U.S. dollars.
-Investors seeking to acquire COVER Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy COVER Protocol using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as COVER Protocol directly using U.S. dollars.
+Investors seeking to trade COVER Protocol should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy COVER Protocol using one of the aforementioned exchanges.

 Receive News & Updates for COVER Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for COVER Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.